phytec/imx-sm-phytec/sm/doc/rn_add.md

 Optional, but recommended:

-- Coverted C++ style comments to C style.
+- Converted C++ style comments to C style.